 Australia & New Zealand Newsstream collection is a newspapers database offering online, full-text access to leading Australian and New Zealand newspapers including The Australian, The Advertiser, Sydney Morning Herald, The Age and The Courier-Mail.
 Content is updated daily providing users same-day publication access.

-All of the above information resources are available to students and staff via the Online Learning System (OLS).
+All of the above information resources are available to students and staff via the Online Learning System (Canvas).

 Each campus library offers a comfortable and welcoming place to study, with areas for group and individual study.
 Each library has desktop computers with internet access and software students can use including Windows 10, MS Office Suite, Visual Basic and Zotero.
 The Sydney Library also has 29 loanable laptops for students to borrow.